Kaweees/kaweees.github.io/src/content/blog/dotfiles/impossible-list.md

 ## 😃 Life Goals

 - Read 100 books
-- Improve a Person's Life
+- Improve a person's life
 - Give a TEDx Talk
 - Give a lecture at a scientific/professional conference
 - Give a lecture at a university
-- Work out 5 days a week regularly
 - Complete my Reading List
 - Complete my TV/Movies Watch List